milosh3411/aws-eks-accelerator-for-terraform/docs/add-ons/keda.md

 ### GitOps Configuration

-The following properties are made available for use when managing the add-on via GitOps
+The following properties are made available for use when managing the add-on via GitOps.

 ```
-agones = {
+keda = {
   enable             = true
+  serviceAccountName = "<service_account_name>"
 }
 ```